 A second and perhaps more critical question is whether the run-time performance overhead of decompression is small enough to make it worthwhile.
 For full and partial image decompression, we measured the run-time overhead as shown in Table 2.
-Column 2 lists the percentage run-time increase with full image decompression relative to running the benchmarks in a native uncompressed form with Strata.
-The FC\$ is 32 KB (unconstrained) for full image decompression in these results.
-The results for partial image decompression (columns 3 to 8) report the percentage improvement in overhead relative to full image decompression for 4KB and 8KB FC\$ sizes.
+The second column lists the percentage run-time increase with full image decompression relative to running the benchmarks in a native uncompressed form with Strata.
+The fragment cache size is 32 KB (unconstrained) for full image decompression in these results.
+The results for partial image decompression (columns 3 to 8) report the percentage improvement in overhead relative to full image decompression for fragment cache sizes of 4KB and 8KB.